 iii) Impersonation Scams

-Scammers here impersonate officials from government agencies or utility companies, using threats of legal action or service disconnection to create fear in victims.
+Scammers here impersonate officials from government agencies or utility companies.
+They then use threats of legal action or service disconnection to create fear in victims.

 Victims are coerced into depositing cash into a cryptocurrency ATM to resolve the supposed issue.